New Europeans has been honoured with the Schwarzkopf Europe Award 2019, following an online poll across Europe amongst young people aged 35 or under.

 The Schwarzkopf Foundation supports many projects with young people including the European Youth Parliament and is based in Berlin.

-The award ceremony will take place in Berlin in January or February 2019.
+The award ceremony will take place in Berlin in early 2019.